hcooreman/syllabi/csci403-spr24-syllabus.md

 Exams can only be taken late with excused absences; contact your instructor one week prior to the exam or as early as possible about the need for a make-up exam.

 If you need exam accommodation, please arrange that with Testing Services one week or more _prior_ to the exam date as shown in Canvas.

+### <span style="color:darkblue">Absences</span>

+Mines students are expected to fulfill their academic requirements through attendance and/or participation.
+Class attendance is required of all students unless the student has an excused absence granted by the school or the student’s professor.
+An excused absence awarded by the school or professor comes after a student's request or initiative.
+To review the Excused Absence Policy and/or to request an excused absence, please visit [https://www.mines.edu/student-life/student-absences/](https://www.mines.edu/student-life/student-absences/).

 ### <span style="color:darkblue">Coursework Return Policy</span>